ktxlh/food-recognition/docs/index.md

 Our dataset comes from AIcrowd Food Recognition Benchmark, an ongoing food recognition challenge provided by Seerave Foundation (Mohanty and Khandelwal 2021). **We directly use the data from its round-2 challenge**, which started in early March of 2022.
 AIcrowd released high quality annotated data for 498 food classes with 39,962 training samples and 76,491 food item annotations in MS-COCO format (Lin et al. 2014) for the 1st round of the challenge ("v2.0").
 For the 2nd round ("v2.1"), they released a dataset containing a training set of 54,392 images of food items, with 100,256 annotations spread over 323 food classes.
 To fit our project to the challenge timeline, we mainly work with the v2.1 (round 2) data throughout this report.

 ## Methods
 We implemented both unsupervised and supervised machine learning algorithms and compared their results.
 For unsupervised learning, we implemented a clustering-based method, K-means, and graph-based method, Normalized Cut.
 We used a color feature extractor through PCA for K-means, and a similar clustering-based pre-processing step for Normalized Cut to extract local information while reducing the computational complexity.
-As to supervised learning, we used Hybrid Task Cascade based on MaskRCNN (He et al. 2017), where no prior feature extraction is needed.
+As to supervised learning, we used MaskRCNN, DeepLabv3 and Hybrid Task Cascade based on MaskRCNN (He et al. 2017), where no prior feature extraction is needed.
 ### Unsupervised Instance Segmentation
 #### K-means
 We first utilize k-means clustering to have a simple analysis of this problem.
 K-means aims to partition n observations into k clusters in which each observation belongs to the cluster with the nearest mean.
 The scikit-learn package minimizes within-cluster variances (squared Euclidean distances) to do the clustering.
 Besides running k-means on the raw images, we also evaluate the performance by preprocessing the figures to the compressed figures via extracting the color features through PCA.